mike-costello/knative-eventing-examples/README.md

 In this demo we use the following technologies:
 * *An Openshift 4.8 Cluster* - while this demo uses Openshift, to use these components we only require a **K8s cluster version >= 1.19**
 * *A User with Cluster Admin authority* - much of our setup will require cluster admin in our cluster
-* *Maistra v2.0.8 aka Openshift ServiceMesh* - Maistra ![Maistra] (https://maistra.io/) is *Red Hat* distribution of Istio 2.x.
+* *Maistra v2.0.8 aka Openshift ServiceMesh* - Maistra [Maistra](https://maistra.io/) is *Red Hat* distribution of Istio 2.x.
 While we do not need *Maistra*, we do need an Istio 2.x distribution.
 As we're using strictly Istio API's, this demo should fit neatly into most *servicemesh* distros that leverage Istio.
-* *Knative v0.23 aka Openshift Serverless* - Openshift Serverless is a distro of Knative ![Knative] (https://knative.dev/docs/).
+* *Knative v0.23 aka Openshift Serverless* - Openshift Serverless is a distro of Knative [Knative](https://knative.dev/docs/).
 While the *Openshift Serverless* operators are handy, we can take in any distribution of Knative that is v0.23 or greater
-* * (Nice to Have) Strimzi* - in Knative Eventing, as we've discussed we create a pub-sub abstraction via the concept of *brokers, triggers, channels and subscriptions*.
+* (Nice to Have) Strimzi* - in Knative Eventing, as we've discussed we create a pub-sub abstraction via the concept of *brokers, triggers, channels and subscriptions*.
 This can all simply be *in-memory*; however, for proper enterprise use we will want persistent messaging over our event bus

-* * (Nice to Have) Camel-K* - ultimately, we need Knative services, and while we can easily do this without a thing like *Camel-K* it provides some ease of use, and abstracts our deployment needs; however, any deployment of *Knative Serving* will do for our demo runtime.
+* (Nice to Have) Camel-K* - ultimately, we need Knative services, and while we can easily do this without a thing like *Camel-K* it provides some ease of use, and abstracts our deployment needs; however, any deployment of *Knative Serving* will do for our demo runtime.

 ### Installing our Istio Operator (aka *Openshift ServiceMesh* aka *Maistra*)